Buyback plan targets Queensland home owners in critical flood zones

-Up to 500 Queenslanders hit by the southeast floods will be able to access a home buyback scheme under a new support package released by the state.
+Up to 500 Queenslanders hit by the south-east floods will be able to access a home buyback scheme under a support package released by the state.

 The government has asked the Commonwealth for joint funding support for the $771 million package under national disaster recovery arrangements, Deputy Premier Steven Miles said on Saturday.